DeltaFoxtMike/DeltaFoxtMike/README.md

 🚗 I often listen to [Phonk](https://open.spotify.com/playlist/37i9dQZF1DWWY64wDtewQt) music, it should be more popular!

+🤖 Artificial Intelligence fascinates me, I would like to do some projects, but it requires a lot of effort.

+🥽 For me the Metaverse is a big financial bubble!

 <!--
 **AronkyDev/AronkyDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.